Cláudio Winck

-Cláudio Winck Neto (born 15 April 1994), known as Cláudio Winck, is a Brazilian professional footballer who plays as a right back for Marítimo.
+Cláudio Winck Neto (born 15 April 1994), known as Cláudio Winck, is a Brazilian professional footballer who plays as a right back for Turkish team Kasimpasa.
 He is also a former Brazilian youth international.

 Club career

 Internacional

-Winck was born in Portão, Rio Grande do Sul, and joined Internacional's youth setup in 2010 from rivals Grêmio.
+Winck was born in Marília, São Paulo, and joined Internacional's youth setup in 2010 from rivals Grêmio.
 He made his first team debut on 22 January 2012, starting in a 2–3 Campeonato Gaúcho away loss against Avenida.

 Winck only appeared in one further match for the side before returning to the under-20s, but was definitely promoted to the main squad in December 2012.
 A backup to Gabriel, he made his Série A debut on 11 August 2013 by coming on as a second half substitute in a 2–2 home draw against Clube Atlético Paranaense.

 Winck started the 2014 season by scoring a double in a 2–2 Recopa Gaúcha draw against Pelotas, as his side lost the title on penalties.
 On 18 July 2014 he scored his goal in the top tier, but in a 1–2 loss at Corinthians.